-This course is an introduction to the scientific study of behavior and mental processes, psychological perspectives, theories, concepts, and research.
-The main topics include: history of psychology, physiological psychology, sensation and perception, consciousness, life span development, learning, memory, cognition, social psychology, motivation and emotion, health psychology, personality, psychological disorders and therapy, gender and sexuality.
+This course is an introduction to the scientific study of behavior and mental processes, incorporating theories, concepts, and research findings.
+Topics include the biological bases of behavior, gender and sexuality, human development, cognition and intelligence, consciousness, learning, memory, motivation and emotion, personality, social psychology, psychological disorders, therapeutic treatments, and applied psychology.